starkiller17/car_sales_inventory/README.md

 # Requeriments
   Users can log in and can have type “user” or “admin”

-  Users can view the inventory of cars and their details
+  - Users can view the inventory of cars and their details

-  “Admin” users can add and delete cars from the inventory
+  - “Admin” users can add and delete cars from the inventory

-  Cars
+  - Cars

-  Have a monetary price.
+  - Have a monetary price.
 The price depreciates 2% every month.

-  Can be new or used
+  - Can be new or used

-  Cars are located at a dealership, there may be multiple dealerships
+  - Cars are located at a dealership, there may be multiple dealerships

-  Please include at least two tests
+  - Please include at least two tests

-  You may choose which kind of tests to write (unit, integration...)
+  - You may choose which kind of tests to write (unit, integration...)

-  Thanks for taking the time to have a look on this project! :)
+  - Thanks for taking the time to have a look on this project! :)

 * Ruby version 3.0.2
-* RAils version: 6.0.4.1
+* Rails version: 6.0.4.1

 * System dependencies
-* bcrypt
+  - bcrypt

 * Configuration